-Law enforcement is performed by two permanent traffic officers who also operate the DTLC and they are supported by one Clerk of the Court.
-One of the Law Enforcement Officers was appointed as Management Representative of the DLTC.
-The officer resided in Leeu-Gamka and this hampered service delivery.
-The decision was thus taken to re-locate the official to Prince Albert and this has improved the oversight within the DLTC.
+Law enforcement is performed by one permanent traffic officers who also operate the DTLC and are supported by one Clerk of the Court and three law enforcement officers.
+One of the traffic officers has been acting as the Management Representative of the DLTC.
 Significant improvement on the management of the DLTC have been made.